 Post-concussion syndrome (sometimes also called postconcussive syndrome or PCS) is a form of mild traumatic brain injury following a concussion.
-The symptoms – which include headache, dizziness, sleep disruption, difficulty concentration, and changes in mood and behavior – can persist for weeks, months, or years.
+The symptoms – which include headache, dizziness, sleep disruption, difficulty concentrating, and changes in mood and behavior – can persist for weeks, months, or years.

 In most instances, symptoms of PCS go away on their own with time.
 However, PCS can cause serious psychological side effects, such as depression and thoughts of suicide.
 Although PCS is not entirely understood, doctors believe that structural damage to the brain, as well as the disruption of neurotransmitters, is to blame.

-Indeed, athletes such as professional football players are turning to stem cells therapy to find relief from the symptoms of PCS and Chronic Traumatic Encephalopathy (CTE), which is another disorder that occurs as a result of concussions.
+Indeed, athletes such as professional football players are turning to stem cell therapy to find relief from the symptoms of PCS and Chronic Traumatic Encephalopathy (CTE), which is another disorder that occurs as a result of concussions.

 Here, the stromal vascular fraction (SVF) is harvested from adipose tissue and the stem cells are injected back into the patient.
 After preliminary studies, approximately 90% of patients with brain damage following concussions have experienced improvement in their condition.1